sindresorhus/del/readme.md

 ## API

-Note that glob patterns can only contain forward-slashes, not backward-slashes, so if you want to construct a glob pattern from path components, you need to use `path.posix.join()` instead of `path.join()`.
+Note that glob patterns can only contain forward-slashes, not backward-slashes.
+Windows file paths can use backward-slashes as long as the path does not contain any glob-like characters, otherwise use `path.posix.join()` instead of `path.join()`.

 ### del(patterns, options?)